CMSgov/dpc-static-site/common/docsV1.md

 ## Attestation

-<a href="#create-an-attestation" class="ds-u-padding-left--3 guide_sub-link">Create an Attestation</a>
+<a href="#create-an-attestation" class="ds-u-padding-left--3 guide_sub-link">Create an attestation</a>

-CMS requires Practitioners to attest that they have a treatment related purpose for adding a patient to their Group each time they make a Group addition.
+CMS requires practitioners to attest that they have a treatment related purpose for adding a patient to their group each time they make a group addition.
 This is accomplished by submitting an attestation with every request.
 Attestations are posted as a [Provenance](https://www.hl7.org/fhir/provenance.html) Resource via the X-Provenance header, as outlined in the [FHIR specification](https://www.hl7.org/fhir/implementationguide.html).

-**Prerequisites:**
-- Access to the API: active Bearer <span style="color: #045E87;">{access_token}</span>
-- At least one registered Practitioner
-- At least one registered Patient

-### Create an Attestation
+### Create an attestation
-Details on Provenance resources are given in the [FHIR implementation guide](https://www.hl7.org/fhir/implementationguide.html), but at a minimum, each attestation must include:
+Details on Provenance Resources are given in the [FHIR implementation guide](https://www.hl7.org/fhir/implementationguide.html), but at a minimum, each attestation must include:

 - **Timestamp:** Time when attestation was made.
 - **Reason:** Reason for the attestation (currently only: http://hl7.org/fhir/v3/ActReason#TREAT is supported).
 - **Organization ID:** The agent making the attestation referenced by their Organization Resource ID.
-  - _Your Organization ID can be found by referencing the {id} variable in the resource object of your Practitioner._
+  - _Your Organization ID can be found by referencing the {id} variable in the resource object of your practitioner._
 - **Practitioner ID:** The practitioner attached to the attestation referenced by their Practitioner ID.
-  - _Your Practitioner ID can be found by referencing the {id} variable in the resource object of your Practitioner._
+  - _Your Practitioner ID can be found by referencing the {id} variable in the resource object of your practitioner._

 The attestation is then included in the X-Provenance header as part of any operations which add patients to the Group resource.

-### Example Attestation for X-Provenance header
+### Example attestation for X-Provenance header

 ~~~
 {